UCI-GDIM31/class-activities-leandrl-pixel/README.md

 Each pair has its own member variables which is the current battery to connection.

 The methods can perform the play pause charge.

+3rd response:  The balls get extrmeemly bright because of how in unity your able to change the color constrast. but also within the code your able to tweak the settings a bit. by setting how much of a vlaue you want.
+For example each specfic color you want